 My friend called me that I hadn't talked to in years.
 I mustered up enough energy to say hello.
 He wanted to get some dinner, I told him about my accident and that my back wouldn't allow it.
 He was disappointed, but then what he told me was the first glimps of hope I had heard in a while.
 He said, You're in luck Ray, My wife is a chiropractor.
 "She'll get you fixed up in no time."
 His tone made me think he didn't not understand how bad my contidion was.
 I tried to explain that this was past the help of a chiropractor, but he wouldn't hear it.
 He set me up an appointment with his wife Shelly the next day.
 I was intrigued, I never went to chiropractors cause I always relied on medical doctors.
 Now They had failed me and I figured I"d try a different method.

 I went into Shelly's office and Daniel showed up for moral support.
 Shelly took some X-Rays and did some tests with me.
 She had me lay down, and started realigning my back.
 I heard a pop in my back and it was like a miracle, a weight on my back had.
 I felt it all through my body.
 I literally had goose bumps.
 When she was done I sat up with a grin on my face.
 I could tell something was different...Better.
 I had a huge list of questions for Shelly which she answered with a grace and patience like no other.
 She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.

-She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
+She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
 I was so impressed with my first visit I cancelled my surgery.

 I continued my treatment with them and I still go at least once a week.
-I don't walk with a cane anymore, and pain killers are a thing of the past.
+I don't walk with a cane anymore, and pills are a thing of the past.
 Somebody up there heard me.

 Don't Give up hope!